F5Networks/f5-openstack-docs/docs/lbaas/ssl-offloading-configuration.rst

 7. Click *Create SSL Certificate*.
 Input the tuple information for creating.

-- The inputs are validated when you enter them.
-The *Create* button is available when all inputs are valid.
+- The *Create* button is available when all inputs are valid.

 - Clicking *Create* will trigger the creation of certificate.
 In the backend, it will call barbican library to store a new certificate container with the inputs.